 We were recently in London for Walker Stalker Con, and we had a little spare time to geek out over some of the city’s culinary offerings!
 We put together a few tips for you and your next visit across the pond – from delicious dishes in the City of London to an incredible Old Fashioned in Kensington.

 Must Eat Restaurants in London

-Ember is a designer’s dream.
+MBER is a designer’s dream.
 Everything from the architecture to the menus are designed to compliment one another – and the food and drinks here are no exception.
-From the coffee to the cuisine, Ember offers a delicious pan Asian menu which will impress your senses.
+From the coffee to the cuisine, MBER offers a delicious pan Asian menu which will impress your senses.

 Our favorite pick?
 The Char Siu Pork Doughnut still has us dreaming about taking another trip across the pond just for one more bite.
 It’s one of the most flavorful and sweet yet savory dishes we’ve ever had – and the presentation makes this meal an Instagrammer’s dream.

 There’s an extensive signature cocktail menu that won’t disappoint you either.
 With world class mixologists behind an amazing Cellar bar, we opted to go with our favorite drink – an Old Fashioned.

 We dined at MBER on a Wednesday evening, which happened to be live music night.
 We enjoyed the indie country folk sound of Hattie Whitehead on our last night in London, and couldn’t have had a more relaxing and divine evening.